List of hop varieties: Poperinge

 A Belgian variety mentioned for its use in Lambic beer in the early 19th century.

 Premiant

 A high-alpha Saaz variant.
 Gives similar spicy aroma qualities.

 Sladek

 A hybrid of Northern Brewer, Osvald's close No. 126 and Czech male components.
 Similar to Czech Saaz.

 Strisselspalt

 French aroma hop from Alsace, used mostly in pale lagers.
 Has a floral and lemony aroma/flavor.
 Similar to Hersbrucker.
 Substitutes: Hallertau, Mount Hood, Liberty, Hersbrucker, Southern Cross.

 Styrian Atlas

 A diploid hybrid between Brewers Gold and 3/3 Slovenian wild hop.
 Similar to other "Super Styrian" hops.

 Styrian Aurora

 Also known as Super Styrian, a diploid hybrid between Northern Brewer and a TG seedling of unknown origin.
 Similar in aroma to Styrian Golding.

 Styrian Bobek

 A delicate, spicy aroma hop, similar to Styrian Golding.

 Styrian Celeia

 A triploid hybrid between autotetraploid Styrian Golding and 105/58 hybrid between Aurora (Super Styrian) and a Slovenian wild hop.
-Gives a pleasant hoppy aroma similar to other "Super Styrian" varieties.
+Gives a hoppy aroma similar to other "Super Styrian" varieties.